reima-ecom/reima-theme/content/status.md

 ## Changes in 2020-09-25

 - Collection page: Faster filtering with preserved product order
-- Image grid: "Show all" button can now be enabled for mobile
+- Image grid: "Show all" button can now be enabled for mobile (see examples and forestry module)
+- Image grid: Possibility to add a last element that fills the last row (see examples and forestry module)

 ## Changes in 2020-09-24